 Whether you are looking to increase engagement, to increase brand awareness, or to increase sales, on-or-offline advertorials should be a part of your strategy.
 An advertorial is an editorial style advertisement that allows you to engage with another brand’s platform with editorial power.

 An advertorial on television is called an infomercial.
-Commercials contain basic company information and calls to action, the advertorial (like the infomercial) seeks to go further.
-Advertorials will allow you to educate your potential consumer and promote your product simultaneously.
+The average commercial contains basic company information and calls to action; the advertorial, like the infomercial, seeks to go further.
+Advertorials allow you to educate your potential customer and promote your product simultaneously.